Start to get debt free with an IVA

 An IVA will affect your credit rating for six years from the start date.

 If you come into any money during your IVA – through a pay rise, a bonus, or inheritance – you might have to put at least some of it towards your debt.
 At the end of an IVA, any remaining debt included in the IVA is written off along with the interest and charges.
+Any debt not included will remain outstanding.

 How does an IVA work?

-Once agreed, you make one, affordable payment.
+Once accepted, you make one, affordable monthly payment.

 The payment is then distributed to your creditors.